ncharriere/Genome_annotation/report/report.md

 ## Results
 ### Figure 1 - full LTR retrotransposon
 ![Figure 1 - full LTR retrotransposon](figures/01_LTR_Copia_Gypsy_cladelevel.png)
-The figure shows the number of full-length LTR retrotransposons detected in the genome.
+Figure 1. *This figure shows the number of full-length LTR retrotransposons detected in the genome.
 These complete elements include both LTRs and internal coding domains, indicating potentially intact or recently active transposons.
-Their abundance highlights the important role of LTR elements in shaping the structure and evolution of the genome.
+Their abundance highlights the important role of LTR elements in shaping genome structure and evolution.*